Free Art Appraisal

 • The value appears above $3,000–$5,000

-• You need insurance coverage or estate settlement
+• You need insurance or estate documentation

 • You plan to donate for tax purposes

-• You need legal or documented proof of value
+• You need legal proof of value

 • Authentication may be required